Sashimi

 against your favorite glass, vintage Burger King Skywalker,

-and your first love, Leia - nighttime ritual of spinning
+and your first love, Leia - your preferred nightcap, chocolate milk,

-your boyishness beseeching the pale pink suckers that line my groin.
+your boyishness beseeching the pink suckers lining my groin.

 Sweet dreams, baby, you say, but not tonight.